ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 rest.

-Email streams carrying DMARC feedback data **MUST** conform to the DMARC mechanism, thereby resulting in an aligned "pass" (see Section 3.1).
+Email streams carrying DMARC feedback data **MUST** conform to the DMARC mechanism, thereby resulting in an aligned "pass" (see [@I-D.ietf-dmarc-dmarcbis, section 4.4]).
 This practice minimizes the risk of Report Consumers processing fraudulent reports.